Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Appendix

 However, both models still struggle with specific elements, especially those with multiple coordination environments or ambiguous bonding geometries (e.g., transition metals and some lanthanides: Tl, Cs, Pb, etc.).
 Additionally, although radar plots reveal a smooth trend in model behavior across groups of chemically similar elements, localized performance dips highlight potential inconsistencies in featurization or dataset imbalance.

-Despite RF's simplicity, its competitive performance and computational efficiency make it a practical choice for CN prediction, particularly in deployment settings where interpretability and speed are favored over architectural complexity.
+Despite RF’s simplicity, its competitive performance and computational efficiency make it a practical choice for CN prediction, particularly in deployment settings where interpretability and speed are favored over architectural complexity.

-\paragraph{Element-wise Performance Comparison for Neighbor Atom Prediction.} Figure \ref{fig:atom_radar} compares the performance of our XAStruct model and an RF baseline in predicting the identity of neighboring atoms from XAS spectra.
+\paragraph{Element-wise Performance Comparison for Neighbor Atom Prediction.} Figure \ref{fig:atom_radar_acc}, \ref{fig:atom_radar_f1} compares the performance of the deep learning component of our XAStruct framework and an RF baseline in predicting the identity of neighboring atoms from XAS spectra.
 Figure \ref{fig:atom_radar_acc} shows element-wise prediction accuracies, while Figure \ref{fig:atom_radar_f1} displays F-1 scores.
 This task is framed as a multi-class classification problem where each absorbing atom is assigned a most probable neighbor type.

 Overall, XAStruct demonstrates consistent superiority over the RF baseline, especially in terms of F-1 score, indicating improved balance between precision and recall.
 This advantage is particularly clear for elements with sparse or highly unbalanced training distributions, where RF tends to collapse toward majority classes.
-XAStruct's graph-aware and element-generalized architecture appears more robust in capturing subtle spectral cues indicative of specific bonding environments.
+XAStruct’s graph-aware and element-generalized architecture appears more robust in capturing subtle spectral cues indicative of specific bonding environments.

 These trends are supported quantitatively in Table \ref{tab:structure-prediction}, where XAStruct achieves an average accuracy of $\textbf{92.96}_{\pm0.02}\%$ and F-1 score of $\textbf{88.76}_{\pm0.01}\%$, outperforming the RF baseline by a large margin (accuracy: \textbf{+4.0\%}, F-1: \textbf{+6.5\%}).
 These results suggest that XAStruct is better suited for high-fidelity spectral interpretation and structure reasoning.